 6.22.3 Mechanism of failure

-Uninitialized objects may have invalid values, valid but wrong values, or valid and dangerous values.
-Wrong values could cause unbounded branches in conditionals or unbounded loop executions or could simply cause wrong calculations and results.
+Uninitialized objects may contain fields with invalid values, valid but wrong values, or valid and dangerous values.
+Wrong values could cause unbounded branches in conditionals, unbounded loop executions or could simply cause wrong calculations and results.

-There is a special case of pointers or access types.
+There is a special case for pointers or access types.
 When such a type contains null values, a bound violation and hardware exception can result.

-When such a type contains plausible but meaningless values, random data reads and writes can collect erroneous data or can destroy data that is in use by another part of the program; when such a type is an access to a subprogram with a plausible (but wrong) value, then either a bad instruction trap may occur or a transfer to an unknown code fragment can occur.
+When an uninitialized field contains plausible but meaningless values, random data reads and writes can collect erroneous data or can destroy data that is in use by another part of the program; when such a type is an access to a subprogram with a plausible (but wrong) value, then either a bad instruction trap may occur or a transfer to an unknown code fragment can occur.
 All of these scenarios can result in undefined behaviour.

 Uninitialized variables are difficult to identify and use for attackers but can be arbitrarily dangerous in safety situations.

-The general problem of showing that all program objects are initialized is intractable;
+The general problem of showing that all program objects are initialized is intractable.

 6.22.4 Applicable language characteristics

-This vulnerability description is intended to be applicable to languages with the following characteristics:

-Languages that permit variables to be read before they are assigned.
+This vulnerability description is intended to be applicable to languages that permit variables to be read before they are assigned..

 6.22.5 Avoiding the vulnerability or mitigating its effects